 The Will Not Miss List is a way to examine the little things that are poking holes in my joy.

-It’s Sunday, so go out on the porch, or patio and make a list or two.
+It’s the weekend, so go out on the porch, or patio and make a list or two.

 Can you nip a few in the bud?

-How, what would you have to do to kick it out of your life?
+What would you have to do to kick that thing to the curb?

 From the fullness of His grace we have all received one blessing after another.